weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Display camera id instead of serial when clicking on camera settings to change.

+* Camera Event sequence ETA should include number of days.

+* Preserve event ordering on the web UI.

+* Consider using https://github.com/nlohmann/json/tree/develop for sending telem in JSON format
+* Use a json parser in the unit test objects (uto) files so each filed can be asserted to provide more precise error messages.

 * Print a Use make VERBOSE=1 to turn on verbose builds message in my Makefiles

 * Add a manual trigger button to the camera table.